 develop aster foot rot.
 Plant

-in well-drained soil.
+the asters in well-drained soil.
 Never plant where the soil remains soggy

 during the winter and avoid planting asters too deeply.
 Never plant asters in